S1SYPHOS/php-webp/README.md

   <tr><th>Availability</th><td>Unfortunately, according to <a href="https://stackoverflow.com/questions/25248382/how-to-create-a-webp-image-in-php">this link</a>, WebP support on shared hosts is rare.</td></tr>
 </table>

 `gd` neither supports copying metadata nor exposes any WebP options.
 Lacking the option to set lossless encoding results in poor encoding of PNGs - the filesize is generally much larger than the original.
 For this reason, PNG conversion is *disabled* by default.
-The converter however lets you override this default by defining the `WEBPCONVERT_GD_PNG` constant:
+The converter however lets you override this default by defining the `PHPWEBP_GD_PNG` constant:

-- `WEBPCONVERT_GD_PNG`: If set to `true`, the converter will convert PNGs even though the result will be bad.
+- `PHPWEBP_GD_PNG`: If set to `true`, the converter will convert PNGs even though the result will be bad.

 <details>
 <summary><strong>Known bugs</strong> 👁</summary>